Neelesh-Jaiswal/mkdocs_template/README.md

 # mkdocs_template
-This is mkdocs template to generate good-looking preview image for each page
+This is mkdocs template to generate good-looking documentation for each web page